Project brings more than 70 condos to foot of Saanich's Christmas Hill - BC Local News

-As he reaches the penthouse, he steps through unfinished rooms onto a south facing terrace.
-Saanich’s Swan Lake, residential areas, Downtown Victoria and the Olympic Mountains unfold before him.
-The Sooke Mountains appear to the right, while Mount Tolmie rises off centre to the left, while full turn to the left reveals Mount Douglas and Mount Baker.
+As he reaches the penthouse, he steps through unfinished rooms onto a south-facing terrace.
+Saanich’s Swan Lake, residential areas, downtown Victoria and the Olympic Mountains unfold before him.
+The Sooke Mountains appear to the right, while Mount Tolmie rises off centre to the left.
+A full turn to the left reveals Mount Douglas and Mount Baker.

 But perhaps the most surprising view appears off the penthouse’s western terrace – the Saanich Inlet.
 “Some of the views from the top floors are some of the best in the city,” said Cronquist earlier.
 No kidding.

-But the views are only one reason that distinguish Lyra Residences.
+But the views are only one of the items that distinguish Lyra Residences.
 Other factors include its concrete construction and its location.
 It offers access to a lot of parks and trails, said Cronquist.

 Swan Lake is within walking distance, and Christmas Hill lies just north of the development.
 In fact, Lyra Residences lies at the base of Christmas Hill, recessed off McKenzie Avenue.